uga-libraries/format-report/README.md

 6. Run the department_reports.py script to make an Excel workbook with analysis of each department's format data.
    Can skip step 5 to only generate department reports.

+## Author

+Adriane Hanson - Head of Digital Stewardship at the University of Georgia Libraries